 They have the same meaning that they do in Chinese languages.
 So, if you can read Mandarin, Cantonese, or another Chinese language you can read the kanji components of Japanese.
 However, the pronunciation of most kanji is completely different in Japanese.

 Japanese grammar is entirely different from Chinese grammar.
-It needs a way to indicate verb tense, inflection to indicate case of nouns and adjectives, and components for the tasks played by small words like "to", "from", "by", "for" and so on in English.
-Also, Japanese needs a way to write things for which there aren't kanji.
+Japanese needs a way to indicate verb tense, inflection to indicate case of nouns and adjectives, and components for the tasks played by small words like "to", "from", "by", "for" and so on in English.
+Also, Japanese needs a way to represent words for which there aren't kanji.

-So, Japanese has an excellent system of representing the syllables that form the spoken language.
+So, Japanese has an excellent system for representing the syllables that form the spoken language.
 However...

 On an advanced level, an author might choose between writing a word in kanji to be more formal, versus spelling it out in hiragana to be less formal or more emotional.

 Katakana is used to spell foreign words and names; the names of animals, plants, and minerals; technical and scientific words; and many company and product names.
-It is also used for emphasis, as English speakers might use Italic font.
+Ramen, a specific type of soup noodles, comes from China, so it is spelled out in katakana as ラーメン.
+Katakana is also used for emphasis, as English speakers might use Italic font.

-This fragment of a drink label includes all four of kanji, hiragana, katakana, and romanji.
+This fragment of a drink label includes all four of kanji, hiragana, katakana, and rōmaji.
 The first two lines are katakana and the third is all kanji.
 The fourth is mostly kanji with three hiragana characters toward its end, ぶどう.
-Romanji is used for chemical elements and the abbreviation for milliliters on lines 6-8.
+Rōmaji is used on this label for chemical elements and the abbreviation for milliliters on lines 6-8.
+"K", "Ca", and "Mg" for potassium, calcium, and magnesium.
+Then ビタミン C for bitamin C, or vitamin C. Japanese has no literal V sound, but B sometimes becomes V through partial betacism.
+That's what happened completely in Greek.
+Modern Greek needs μπ for the B sound, as β is now pronounced V. But anyway...

 Japanese is usually written with no spaces between words, and the text wraps without concern for word boundaries.
 Traditionally, it's written in columns, reading down columns from right to left.
 The modern method is horizontal, reading left to right across rows and moving down the page, as with European languages.